Leo1338/Leo1338/README.md

 ## About Me

 Hi !
 My name is Leonty and I am a novice programmer on my GitHub you can find my scripts and programs for FlipperZero or for other devices.
+I'm currently learning programming languages that are new to me so that I can write even better programs in the future!
 ## My Skills

 <img src="https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=fff">